 Our product liability experience encompasses claims associated with products, the facilities that make them and the companies that sell them.
 We have been involved in the full array of product liability claims, including cases involving asbestos, silica, heavy metals, consumer products, food products, recreational equipment, pharmaceuticals and sophisticated medical devices ranging from silicone implants to defibrillator leads.
 In the United States, we regularly serve as lead counsel and national counsel in major precedent-setting litigation.
 We draw upon a deep bench of trial lawyers, a wealth of multidistrict litigation experience, and a leading supreme court and appellate practice group.
 Our lawyers also help clients evaluate and manage potential risks and have assisted clients in developing and implementing proactive compliance strategies, including procedures for handling product recalls.
 Because product recalls and liability lawsuits have major consequences in the court of public opinion, our crisis counseling includes skillful strategies for disclosure, communication and public advocacy.

-Product sourcing and distribution are increasingly global endeavors and we have nearly 25 lawyers available to assist clients at key locations in Europe (including London, Brussels, Paris and Frankfurt) and Asia (including Hong Kong, Beijing, Tokyo and Bangkok).
+Product sourcing and distribution are increasingly global endeavors and we have nearly 25 lawyers available to assist clients at key locations in Europe (including London, Brussels, Paris and Frankfurt) and Asia (including Hong Kong, Beijing and Tokyo).
 Mayer Brown is well equipped to address all issues relating to product formulation, ingredient reviews, packaging and labeling, health claim applications, and product compliance in Europe—whether dealing with regulatory authorities in Germany and the United Kingdom, or with European Union officials in Brussels.
 Similarly, we have vast experience of handling product related claims in Europe and Asia, whether these are claims by consumers (or groups of consumers) or claims by or against other parties within the supply chain.

 Clients benefit from the strength and depth of our Product Liability practice in the United States, Europe and Asia, which allows us to deal with the increasingly global nature of product liability litigation in a coordinated and cohesive manner.
 Supply chains often involve parties from numerous jurisdictions, and in jurisdictions where we do not have offices we invariably have strong relationships with local counsel.
 Our knowledge of and experience in virtually every major industry sector means that we can provide a globally coordinated litigation strategy appropriate for each client's business.
 Our broad range of experience also enables us to quickly adapt to new claims, new industries, and new challenges.